-You can customize the dunning flow for declined payments to include an initial email notifying the customer and up to three reattempts before cancelling the subscription.
+You can customize the dunning flow for declined payments to include an initial email notifying the customer and up to three reattempts before suspending or cancelling the subscription.
 Once the final reattempt has failed, you will then need to choose how you want to write off the invoice - automatically, manually or scheduled.

 Likewise, it is important to note that, once you choose to cancel the subscription, no further attempts will be made to retrieve the payment and the invoice will be written off as per your configured settings.

-Once you choose to cancel the subscription, no further attempts will be made to retrieve the payment and the invoice will be written off as per your configured settings.
+If you choose to cancel the subscription, no further attempts will be made to retrieve the payment and the invoice will be written off as per your configured settings.

-If the final reattempt fails, the subscription will be cancelled and the invoice will be written off.
-However, you can decide whether the invoice be written-off immediately, manually or on a schedule.
+If the final reattempt fails, the invoice will be left to be written off manually by default.
+However, you can configure the invoice be written-off immediately or schedule it to be written off instead.

 Updated 6 months ago